 It’s always convenient to buy vegan burgers, but sometimes making your own at home produces interesting results.
 This farro and beet burger is a great example of this!

-This is what it looks like when you combine ground+cooked farro, a fist-sized beet mangled in a food processor and a cup of vital wheat gluten—then smash it with your hands in a prep bowl and form into these vegan burgers!
+This is what it looks like when you combine ground and cooked farro, a fist-sized beet mangled in a food processor and a cup of vital wheat gluten.
+Smash it with your hands in a prep bowl and form into these vegan burgers!